 What are Jadeite Dishes?

-Vintage Jadeite dishes are collectible green glassware that was made from the 1930s to the 1970s.
+Vintage Jadeite dishes are collectible green glassware that was primarily made from the 1920s to the 1970s.

 These versatile dishes can be used to cook with, eat and serve from, and display.

-Anchor Hocking Fire-King, McKee and Jeannette were the three main companies that made Jadeite kitchen glassware.
+Anchor Hocking Fire-King, Jeannette and McKee were the three main companies that made Jadeite kitchen glassware.
 Everything from cups, plates, bowls, to vases, ashtrays and food canisters.

 Jadeite glassware goes by different names depending on who made it: